 - Place a cast-iron skillet on the stovetop at medium-high heat.
 Add grapeseed oil and allow it to heat.

-- Flip the steaks over and cook for an additional 5 minutes.
+- Flip the steaks over and cook them for an additional 5 minutes.

-- Add butter once you’ve flipped it over and baste it by spooning the melted butter over the steaks as they cook.
+- Add butter once you’ve flipped them over and baste them by spooning the melted butter over the steaks as they cook.

-- Cook until the internal temperature of the meat reaches 130 degrees Fahrenheit (54 degrees Celsius).
+- Cook until the internal temperature of the meat reaches 130 degrees Fahrenheit (54 degrees Celsius) for medium-rare.

 4. Sauté Garlic and Make the Sauce